powerchordlabs/forte-api/README.md

     * `privateKey: {string}`, `publicKey: {string}` **server-side only**
     If `bearerToken` is null, an attempt will be made to use the `publicKey` and `privateKey` fields to generate a bearerToken for you.
 You can use the `on('auth', cb)` handler to subscribe to the 'auth' event and capture the bearerToken for later use, e.g. injecting the token in a client-side global.
 * `scope: {Object}`
+  * `hostname: {string}`
+  Sets the hostname scope for all requests, this is typically the TLD for your XPerience.
   * `trunk: {string}`
   Sets the trunk scope for all requests.
 See [Organization Scopes](#organization-scopes)
   * `branch: {string}`